sundarnagarajan/rdp-thinbook-linux/README.md

 - Read the [FAQ](faq.md)
 - Open an issue

-## Experience and journey so far in brief
+# Journey so far in brief
 ### Booting
 Out of the box it wouldn't boot any Linux distro.
 This is because, like many other newer low-priced Cherry Trail laptops, the UEFI firmware has a 32-bit EFI loader.
 Most (all that I could find) Linux distributions only provide 64-bit UEFI-compatible ISO images.
 This is a MISTAKE by the upstream Linux distributions, and one that I hope to influence.